unsass/grid/README.md

 @use "@unsass/grid/styles";
 ```

-> This will generate the default grid classes.
+> This will generate the default grid styles.

 ### Configuration